Are you ready for some football? Tecmo Bowl football?

 Tecmo Bowl has had an immeasurable impact on popular culture, even appearing prominently in the 1991 Vanilla Ice movie Cool As Ice.

 Tommy (Victor Dimattia, or Timmy Timmons in The Sandlot) should be at little league practice, but he ditches baseball to take a spin with Johnny (Vanilla Ice) on his neon-yellow motorcycle.
-Tommy returns from the sweet ride to plop in front of the TV to play Tecmo Bowl until he discovers two burglars inside the house with him.
+Tommy returns from the sweet ride to plop down in front of the TV to play Tecmo Bowl until he discovers two burglars inside the house with him.

-Kathy (Kristen Minter, or Heather in Home Alone) comes home hours later to find the game stuck at the playbook screen.
+Kathy (Kristen Minter, or Heather from Home Alone) comes home hours later to find the game stuck at the playbook screen.
 She turns the TV off, unaware of her brother's kidnapping, and heads off to her room to contemplate her love of Ice.

 The film had a budget of $6 million and grossed a little over $1 million, just enough to pay Vanilla Ice's $1 million salary (link).
 How totally uncool.